coinso/coinso-total-reviews/README.md

 * Save page and see the changes on your site

 ## Settings
-On the plugin's settings page, set the values for the main google listing.
+On the plugin's settings page, set the values for the main google listing.<br/>
 You can add this shortcode in several pages and changing the values within the shortcode.

 ## Available parameters
-total_reviews = to set a new value of the total number of reviews total_score = to set a new value of the average score reviews_url = to set a new link to the listing's GMB page
+- total_reviews = to set a new value of the total number of reviews
+- total_score = to set a new value of the average score
+- reviews_url = to set a new link to the listing's GMB page